 Similar to The Bloom at Braddock Project, it is anticipated that if the City were to finance its contributions to the ParcView II and CLI Elbert projects, it would require the use of the taxable bonds.
 Based on current market conditions, it is estimated that the interest rate for taxable bonds for a AAA/Aaa-rated jurisdiction would range from 4.5%-5.5%.
 For modeling purposes, this estimate assumes 5.0%.
 Borrowing \$50.6 million for these affordable housing projects would result in a first full-year debt service cost of approximately \$5.0 million.
-This debt service impact would require identification of new funding sources or revenue, as current dedicated affordable housing funds have been committed to upcoming affordable housing projects (described above) or are used to support on-going operating budget initiatives and programs within the Office of Housing.
+This debt service impact would require identification of new funding sources or revenue, as current dedicated affordable housing funds have been committed to upcoming affordable housing projects (described above), are used to support on-going operating budget initiatives and programs within the Office of Housing, or are servicing previously issued debt for affordable housing projects.